Ali Parvin: Administrative roles

-On 30 April 2007, Ali Parvin led the takeover of Azadegan League club Ekbatan which was renamed Steel Azin.
+On 30 April 2007, Ali Parvin led the takeover of Azadegan League club Ekbatan, which was renamed Steel Azin.
 He also became one of the members of the board of directors.
 He was elected as Chairman of Steel Azin on 1 December 2010 but resigned after the team was Relegated to the Azadegan League on 15 June 2011.
 He was also acting chairman of Persepolis from May to October 2001.
-As of 19 September 2011, Ali Parvin is one of the members of board of directors of Persepolis, serving for second time.
+As of 19 September 2011, Ali Parvin is one of the members of the board of directors of Persepolis, serving for the second time.
 On 22 January 2014, and after the resignation of Mohammad Rouyanian as the club's chairman, Parvin was appointed as the club's interim chairman.